sunriselayer/gitbook/cli/cli-introduction.md

 ---
 description: >-
-  A general introduction UnUnifi cli along with a brief description of commands and flags
+  A general introduction UnUniFi cli along with a brief description of commands and flags
 ---